-In its efforts to promote nondiscrimination and as required by law, the district does not discriminate on the basis of race, religion, color, national origin, gender, sex, disability, age, or any other basis prohibited by law in providing education services, activities, and programs, including Career and Technical Education (CTE) programs.
+In its efforts to promote nondiscrimination and as required by law, the district does not discriminate on the basis of race, religion, color, national origin, gender, sex, age, disability, or any other basis prohibited by law in providing education services, activities, and programs, including Career and Technical Education (CTE) programs.
 The district provides equal access to the Boy Scouts and other designated youth groups.
-The following district representatives have been designated to coordinate compliance with these legal requirements:

 In accordance with Title IX, the district does not and is required not to discriminate on the basis of sex in its educational programs or activities.
-The requirement not to discriminate extends to employment.
+The requirement not to discriminate extends employment.
 Inquiries about the application of Title IX may be referred to the district's Title IX Coordinator (see below), to the Assistant Secretary for Civil Rights of the Department of Education, or both.

 Other federal laws that prohibit discrimination include Title VI, Section 504, the Age Discrimination Act, the Boy Scouts Act, and Title II.

 The district has designated and authorized the following employee as the Title IX Coordinator to address concerns or inquiries regarding discrimination on the basis of sex, including sexual harassment, sexual assault, dating violence, domestic violence, stalking, or gender-based harassment:

-Jeff Kajs

-Chief Executive Director Student Support Services 1565-C W. Main Street, Lewisville, TX 75067 kajsj@lisd.net
+Jeff Kajs Chief Executive Director Student Support Services 1565-C W. Main Street, Lewisville, TX 75067 469-948-2004 kajsj@lisd.net